MidnightCaffeine/mern_ex/README.md

-## React Redux Hooks Example (Currency converter app)
+## MERN Example (Currency converter app)

-* This is a second part of our application.
+* This is a third part of our currency converter application.
 * In the first part [REPO] (https://github.com/MidnightCaffeine/react_router_hooks_ex) we created currency convertor using only react with hooks.
-* This is created using react and redux hooks
+* In the Second part [REPO] (https://github.com/MidnightCaffeine/react_redux_hooks_ex) we created currency convertor using react redux with hooks.
-* Uses react router for navigation.
+* In this we have used MERN to create the similar app.
-* Contains Login SignUp and Homepage, relevant state are maintained through redux.
+* M - MongoDb used to Store sign up data
-* Basic validation check has been applied in signup and login.
+* E - Express used to Create a service for add and get data from db for signup and login respectively.
-* UI elements used using material UI.
+* R - React with Redux (Hooks) is been used for UI (Login, Signup & Homepage)
-* Some inline styles are there. (to be moved to scss)
+* N - Node js not mainly used but will be utilzed for authentication in backend
 -------------------------------------
 * From login page you need to signup.
 Once signup done you can login.
 * After login it lands to HomePage.
 Which is a basic currency converter,